NASCAR Steve Phelps joined Kevin Harvick for wide ranging state of the sport conversation

 “I think we haven’t lost anything on the superspeedways.
 I think the short tracks are getting better.
 I thought what we saw at Richmond was really good, and not because of the option tire, I just thought it was better.
 Creating that softer tire with falloff is critical for our racing at the short tracks.

-“I think at the road courses, we are better, and the experiment around stage breaks or the lack of stage breaks and bringing out the yellows, I think the cautions bunch of the field and creates more exciting racing.
+“I think at the road courses, we are better, and the experiment around stage breaks or the lack of stage breaks and bringing out the yellows, I think the cautions bunch up the field and creates more exciting racing.
 I know some people think that is manufactured, and maybe it is, but it is better racing.”

 “I think the eye test and the data, overall, suggests the racing is better with this car than the previous car overall.”